mre-code/groovysql/README.md

 A common use case is to use a Config file with dbScheme, dbHost, dbName, and dbOptions specified and leverage the `--authentication` option to handle the authentication aspect.

-When using simple user/password directly, the use of Config files keeps passwords off of system monitors and is recommended.
+When using simple user/password or authentication passphrases, the use of Config files keeps passwords and passphrases off of system monitors and is recommended.

 Config files are TOML formatted and therefore support comments (#) as is customary.